NotEnoughUpdates/NotEnoughUpdates/.github/pull_request_template.md

 Use the meta prefix for things that don't affect users and use Add, Fix, or Remove for the rest of your PR.

+Do not end your PR title with a .

 If your PR bundles two features, consider opening two PRs, one for each instead.

 -->